Roman Cyprus: Amathus

-The ancient city of Amathus, near modern-day Limassol (village of Ag.
-Tychonas) was a city of importance before Roman rule.
+The ancient city of Amathus, near modern-day Limassol, was a city of importance before Roman rule.
 After Nea Paphos was established as the center of Roman administration on Cyprus, Amathus began to decline.
 Only the granting of asylum for the sanctuary of Aphrodite by the senate in 22 AD preserved its existence.
 The city remained unexcavated until 1975, when Pierre Aupert and the French School at Athens discovered remains on the acropolis, including the temple to Ahprodite, a Christian basilica, palace storerooms, and explored the port.
 The temple of Aphrodite was renovated in the first or second century AD to combine both Greek and Near Eastern architectural styles.
 The new structure included a pronaos, a cella, and an adyton.
 Systematic destruction of the building by later inhabitants makes any further detail for the interior of the structure unidentifiable.
 The excavator also cannot determine if there was a cult statue housed in the temple.
 One distinct feature is the style of capitals used on the columns.
 They are Nabataean style, which is thought to have originated in Egypt.
 Unlike the sanctuary to Aphrodite in Palaiaphos, pilgrims did not visit the temple in Amathus.
 In addition to the temple on the acropolis, remains of a typical Roman style bath house were found.
-A vast necropolis surrounds the city, the south being largely Hellenistic and Roman burials, and the east being strictly Imperial burials.
+A vast necropolis surrounds the city, the south being largely Hellenistic and Roman burials, and the east being strictly imperial burials.
 Hundreds of cippi were found widespread throughout the city that suggest "a vigorous village life, seemingly less dependent on the polis then elsewhere in Cyprus.".
 Other structures that have been attested to, but not yet discovered, in Amathus are the temple to Hera and the temple to the mysterious Seven within the Stelae.